XPRNetwork/ts-smart-contract-docs/src/stdlib/action.md

 * ```ts
   requireAuth2(permissionLevel: PermissionLevel): void
   ```
-  This function verifies that specified account exists in the set of provided auths on a action with appropriate permission.
-It throws an error if not found.
+  This function verifies that the action caller has the permission of specified permissionLevel.
+An error is thrown if the action caller does not satisfy this permission.

   The function should be used inside the action method of the contract.
 The behavior is almost the same as requireAuth